Best Banks for Small Business Loans

 2. Boost your credit scores

 Traditional banks generally have stricter requirements for credit scores than online lenders.
-While there’s no hard-and-fast rule for minimum credit scores, it’s generally recommended to have a personal credit score above 680 or 700 to qualify for traditional business financing.
+While there’s no hard-and-fast rule for minimum credit scores, it’s generally recommended to have a personal credit score above 680 to qualify for traditional business financing.

-You can monitor your credit score for free with LendingTree Spring, following our key tips to boost your score before applying for a business loan.
+You can monitor your personal credit score for free with LendingTree Spring, following our key tips to boost your score before applying for a business loan.

 3. Improve your revenue